The best places to live in Austin

 Located in the heart of South Austin, South Congress is a vibrant area of the city full of quirky fashion boutiques, antique stores and lovely restaurants.
-The small streets off of South Congress Avenue are filled with single-family homes and condos.
+The small streets off South Congress Avenue are filled with single-family homes and condos.
 SoCo, as it has fondly been named, is a dynamic place that attracts a broad demographic from young students to couples and retirees.

 Close to Zilker Park and minutes from downtown Austin is the extremely popular neighbourhood of Barton Hills.
-Property in Barton Hills is highly sought after and it won’t always be easy to find a rental here.
-The homes in Barton Hills have a lovely historic feel to them but there are some newer builds on offer too.
+Property in Barton Hills is highly sought after, and it won’t always be easy to find a rental here.
+The homes in Barton Hills have a lovely historic feel to them, but there are some newer builds on offer too.
 The proximity to the greenbelt, Lady Bird Lake and downtown Austin gives Barton Hills residents the best of both worlds and makes the neighbourhood an oasis of calm within bustling Austin.

 Family-friendly neighbourhoods in Austin

 For those looking for luxury living, Westlake has it in abundance.
 Set among the stunning landscape of the Texas Hill Country, Westlake has been home to some of Austin’s most sought-after properties since the 1970s.
 Despite the rural feel of the area, Westlake is not too far from downtown Austin, with excellent highway access which makes getting around easy.
-It’s a great place for families thanks to the presence of some excellent schooling options.
+It’s a great place for families thanks to the presence of some exceptional schooling options.

 This family-friendly master-planned community is located about 17 miles (27km) from downtown Austin.
 Built in the Texas Hill Country, Belterra is great for outdoor enthusiasts with all its hiking and biking trails.
 There is a strong sense of community in Belterra and the number of schools in the area makes it an excellent option for families.